Need help finding and evaluating sources? Having trouble citing in MLA or APA? Schedule a Research Consultation for expert librarian assistance!

-Research can be a big task but knowing where to go and how to look can cut your search time significantly.
+Research can be daunting, but knowing where to go and how to search can save you time and energy.
 Start by asking yourself a few questions:

 What's the difference between academic, scholarly, peer-reviewed, and refereed journal articles?
 While those terms aren't fully interchangeable, they are all very similar.
 Academic or scholarly journals are published in every academic discipline.
 Articles in these journals are written by researchers, often experts, in their respective fields of study.

-For a more in-depth look visit the Peer Reviewed/Refereed Articles guide.
+For a more in-depth look visit the Reviewed/Refereed Articles guide.